Dutton Group

-Dutton Group is the largest car wholesaler in Australia, moving over 12,000 units in 2014.
-It also holds the largest classic and rare car collections in the southern hemisphere.
+Dutton Group is the largest car wholesaler in Australia, moving over 25,000 units in 2021, up from only 12,000 in 2014.
+It also holds the largest classic and rare car collections in the southern Hemisphere.

 History

 Early history

 In 1999, George Nakas and Gavin Fernandez established a private investment firm in Australia, under the name, Morgan Sachs Group.
 It later changed its name to the Dutton Group.
 During the next few years, the company owned a diverse range of business across the automotive, renewable energy and real estate markets.
 It established Melbourne Prestige, focusing on the wholesale market and became Australia's first national automotive dealer.

 From 2008 onwards, the group's operations grew rapidly.
 This began with the acquisition of the well-known Australian motoring-brand, James Lane Motors.
 The group reported wholesale sales of 5,000 for 2009, making it the leading automotive wholesale trader in Australia.
 During the same year, the company diversified its portfolio by moving into the renewable energy market, becoming a major shareholder in True Value Solar.
 Over the next couple of years, True Value Solar experienced rapid growth, becoming the largest solar provider in residential and commercial projects in Australia.

 True Value Solar completed over 60,000 installations, staff numbers grew to 240 by the end of 2011 and it had an estimated turnover of $200 million.
 In March 2011, the German-based company, M+W purchased a 65 percent stake in True Value Solar.
 It was reported in the media that the figure was “north of $100 million.”
 The remaining 35 percent was then acquired by M+W a year later in March 2013.